 A new study led by Australian researchers tests the effectiveness of acupuncture treatments in relieving period pain.

 The study was conducted by Dr. Mike Armour, of the National Institute of Complementary Medicine (NICM) at Western Sydney University in Australia, and his colleagues from the Department of Obstetrics and Gynaecology at the University of Auckland, also in Australia.
-Their findings were published in the journal PLOS One.
+Their

 Seventy-four adult women aged between 18 and 45 were involved in the study.
 They all had confirmed or suspected primary dysmenorrhea, and no diagnosis leading to the detection of secondary dysmenorrhea.